jinjagit/Rust/README.md

 `$ cargo build`
 `$ cargo build --release`
 `$ cargo doc --open` locally build documentation provided by all dependencies and open in browser.
 `$ cargo clean --doc` remove docs created by previous command
+`$ cargo new --lib libraryname` create a library